 Since I already have a certification geared towards scrum masters and another in the software testing discipline, the ACP appealed to me as a good entry into project management certifications without jumping into the deep end with the PMP.

 After an application is approved by PMI, the applicant has 12 months to sit for the test.
 The exam consists of 150 multiple choice questions and must be completed within 3 hours.
 PMI doesn’t issue passing scores and simply shows Pass/Fail with a sliding scale that shows where the candidate end up on a range from Needs Improvement to Above Target.

 How I Approached The Exam

 The first thing I did after my application was approved was to begin studying the test format.
 Much like a table of contents outlines the structure of a book, PMI provides the exam structure around each of the 6 domains tested against in the ACP.
-From there, I bought this course on Udemy which satisfies for minimum PDU requirements and did a decent job walking through the entire exam curriculum end to end.
+From there, I bought this course on Udemy which satisfies the minimum PDU requirements and did a decent job walking through the entire exam curriculum end to end.
 Unlike the PMP, PMI doesn’t have a body of knowledge (BOK) book that covers the exam.
 In its place, they recommend 11 books totaling more than 3,000 pages.
 Although each of these recommendations are good reads, it’s not the most effective study strategy.